Matty Stevens: Peterborough United

 Stevens signed for Peterborough United on 1 July 2016, signing a three-year deal.

 Stevens joined Cambridge City on loan in December 2016, before joining Sligo Rovers on loan on 14 January 2017.
 He scored three goals in twelve appearances for Sligo.
 Stevens joined Kettering Town on loan in August 2017 until the rest of the season, and finished as top scorer with 25 league goals.
 Stevens also finished as top scorer for Posh in 2018–19 pre-season before joinining Slough Town on loan on 31 August 2018 until the New Year, but was recalled in early December.

 He was transfer-listed by Peterborough United at the end of the 2018–19 season.

 Forest Green Rovers

 Stevens joined Forest Green Rovers on a three-year deal for an undisclosed fee in July 2019.
 He scored his first goals for Forest Green when he scored twice in an EFL Trophy tie against Southampton U21 on 3 September 2019.
 On 5 January 2021, Stevens joined Stevenage on loan until the end of the season.

 After an impressive start to the 2021–22 season that saw Stevens score five goals in the opening five matches of the season, he was awarded the league's Player of the Month award for August 2021 with manager Rob Edwards scooping the Manager of the Month award.
-Stevens went on to score 27 goals in the 2021-22 season.
+Stevens went on to score 27 goals in all competitions in the 2021–22 season.
+His performances earned him a place in the PFA Team of the Year for his division as well as the EFL League Two Team of the Year.
+He was also named as the club's Supporters' Player of the Season as Forest Green won promotion to League One as champions.

 On 31 January 2023, Stevens joined Walsall on loan until the end of the season.

+Following the second of Forest Green's back-to-back relegations, Stevens was released at the end of the 2023–24 season.
+He departed as the club's all-time joint-second highest goalscorer with 51 goals in 133 appearances.

+AFC Wimbledon

+On 20 May 2024, it was confirmed that Stevens would sign for League Two AFC Wimbledon on a two-year deal.
+On 10 August 2024 he scored on his Wimbledon debut in a 4-2 win over Colchester United.
+On 10 April 2025, Stevens signed a two-year contract extension with Wimbledon, keeping him at the club until 2027.